 I get some very funny reactions when I am at dinner parties and people find out what my job is.
-So many wonder what it is I actually do in my sessions with private clients.
-Followed up quickly by;
+So many wonder what I actually do in my sessions, followed up quickly by;

 “What kind of people do you see?”